nf-core/hic/docs/usage.md

    (...)
 ```

-If not specified, this file will be automatically created by the pipline.
+If not specified, this file will be automatically created by the pipeline.
 In this case, the `--fasta` reference genome will be used.
-Note that the `digestion` or `--restriction_site` parameter is mandatory to create this file.
+Note that the `--digestion` or `--restriction_site` parameter is mandatory to create this file.

 ## Hi-C specific options

 The following options are defined in the `nextflow.config` file, and can be
 updated either using a custom configuration file (see `-c` option) or using
-command line parameter.
+command line parameters.

 ### HiC-pro mapping

 The reads mapping is currently based on the two-steps strategy implemented in
 the HiC-pro pipeline.
 The idea is to first align reads from end-to-end.
-Reads that do not aligned are then trimmed at the ligation site, and their 5'
+Reads that do not align are then trimmed at the ligation site, and their 5'
 end is re-aligned to the reference genome.
-Note that the default option are quite stringent, and can be updated according
+Note that the default options are quite stringent, and can be updated according
 to the reads quality or the reference genome.

 #### `--bwt2_opts_end2end`